• Skip to primary navigation

 Paleo Shortcakes with Roasted Strawberries & Rhubarb

-These paleo almond shortcakes are one of my favorite spring and summer desserts.
+These paleo shortcakes are one of my favorite spring and summer desserts.
 They’re slightly sweet from a touch of honey and just a tad salty (in the best kind of way), with a crisp crust and tender, cookie-like center.
 The shortcakes are made entirely with almond flour and get a double dose of flavor from a splash of almond extract.
 Best of all, they come together in literally minutes using minimal ingredients.
-(Meaning you should go make them now!).
-VIDEO below!

 Shortcakes with roasted strawberries and rhubarb